apigee/ansible-opdk-accelerator/README-inventory.md

 Apigee components must be installed on servers that fulfill a specific role in the topology of Apigee Edge Private Cloud.
 These roles align with the installation profiles described in [Install Edge components on a node](https://docs.apigee.com/private-cloud/v4.18.05/install-edge-components-node).
 The role of a server is indicated by simply including it in the designated group.
-Group can be composed as a simple group of servers or groups of groups.
+Groups can be composed as a simple list of servers or as groups of groups.
 The ability to define groups using the `:children` syntax enable us the ability to define dynamically scalable topologies that can be hosted on cloud providers like AWS or GCP.
 Please refer to the Ansible document [Working with Inventory](http://docs.ansible.com/ansible/latest/user_guide/intro_inventory.html) for details.
+We use groups of groups to enable the framework to manage planets of any size.

 ## Inventory File Conventions
 These roles depend on use of conventions in the inventory file.